 If the media truly wished to report on the state of Australian retail, they would look at the newsagents who are currently breaking sales records through clever diversification and modern retail strategies.
 Instead, the public is given a narrative of decline that relies on a handful of specific examples of retirement.
 The newsagency channel is not disappearing; it is evolving.
 It is time the national broadcaster acknowledged the success stories that define the modern reality of our industry.

-I am tried of writing about this.
+I am tired of writing about this.

 Successful newsagents are tired of poor reporting like this story from ABC Gippsland.